kenhg/fl-auth-server/readme.md

 Changes:

+- 0.3.0: Email confirmation is sent on registration.
+Configure the email sending via the sendConfirmationEmail option
 - 0.2.0: Extra params for registration can be configured.
 Authorised middleware delegates more to the canAccess option

 Usage (server):